rit-construct-makerspace/makerspace-docs/docs/General Makerspace/Laser Cutting/Operating.md

 </div>

 This page will walk you through preparing the laser cutter to execute a cut.
 By now, you should have prepared and printed your file from the computer.
-See the training below for more details on this.
+See the training linked above for more details on this.

+!!! info
+   Before continuing, RIT EHS requires you to complete the [Laser Safety Training on Talent Roadmap](https://rit.sabacloud.com/Saba/Web_spf/NA3P1PRD0049/common/leclassview/dowbt-0000171532).

 ## Epilog Laser Interface Guide
 <img src="..\assets\operating\interface.webp" class="image-float-right" width=40%>